xtina-starr/exchange/README.md

 ## Order Lifecycle

 Users create and submit orders.
-Partners then approve and finalize or reject the order.
+Partners then approve and fulfill or reject the order.

 ### As a User